james-stocks/rubocop_bug_demo/README.md

  * (in root directory) bundle exec rubocop -d

- The output indicates 3 files are scanned but the summary is "2 files inspected, no offenses detected"
+ The output indicates 3 files are scanned but the summary is "2 files inspected, no offenses detected" (**NOTE:**  please ignore the obsolete configuration warnings.
+I believe they're aside from the issue.)

  ```
  [centos@test-development rubocop_test]$ bundle exec rubocop -d